needle-mirror/com.unity.2d.animation/Documentation~/2DIK.md

 The __IK Solver__ calculates the position and rotation the Effector and its connected bones should take to achieve their Target position.
 Each type of __IK Solver__ has its own algorithm that makes them better suited to different kinds of conditions.

-The following are properties are available to all Solvers:
+The following properties are available to all Solvers:

 | __Property__                                                 | __Description__                                              |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |